11 May The Choice

-Whether you’ve let that guy in the Holden Ute cut in front of you.
+Whether you’ve let that guy in the Holden Ute merge ahead of you or not…

-Choices matter, and as we dig deeper, they impact more than just how our lives unfolds, they also impact who we become.
+Choices matter, and as we dig deeper, they impact more than just how our life unfolds, they also impact who we become.

 Who we become is not measured by what we do, or how much we earn – rather it is by the ‘impact’ we have on others.

 In my life, I had a choice.